MrMo7Official/Nodejs-Jenkins-Build-Automation/README.md

-# Nodejs project build automation
+# NodeJS project build automation
 a project that helps you build jenkins jobs automatically using NodeJS &nbsp;
 ## Description